abhishek1397/Learning-Portfolio/M.Tech/Fundamental of Research/6 Unit 3 Part2.md

 ### B. Quantification of Variables

-Measurement involves devising a scale and mapping the properties of objects onto that scale through a rule of correspondence.[4]
+Measurement involves devising a scale and mapping the properties of objects onto that scale through a rule of correspondence.
+###### A rule of correspondence is a systematic way to assign numbers or categories to properties of objects or phenomena so that we can measure them meaningfully.
 Even **qualitative characteristics** can be represented numerically — for example: education level may be coded as 1 = High School, 2 = Bachelor's, 3 = Master's, 4 = Doctorate, etc
 This enables statistical analysis and comparison among variables that are not inherently numeric.

 ### C. Measurement as Mapping